 Introduction to Medical Laboratory Science

 You will explore normal and abnormal biochemistry and physiology of blood and organ systems including the liver, gastrointestinal tract, and kidneys.
 You will solve medical case studies and diagnose diseases by interpreting patient history information, physical findings, and results of selected clinical laboratory tests.
 You will participate in case-based learning, team presentations, interactive lectures, and a hands-on blood cell morphology laboratory session in which you prepare and stain blood smears, then distinguish different cells under the microscope.
-You may also take guided tours of clinical research lab facilities and the David Hardwick Pathology Learning Centre which houses tissue specimens representing a range of pathological conditions.
+To broaden your educational experiences, you may also take guided tours of lab facilities.
 Past students stated they “learned a lot–not only knowledge, but the way to get knowledge…and had lots of fun in this class”.
 They valued team-work and interacting with instructors who were “very knowledgeable, approachable and kind”.

 Fundamental Techniques for Clinical and Medical Research Laboratories